benji6/webnotes/README.md

 ## What?

-Webnotes is a free app that helps you manage your notes.
-It works across all your devices, is easy to use and is safe and secure.
+Webnotes is a free app that lets you create and manage notes.
+It's simple to use and because it runs in your browser you can use it across all your devices!

 [Check it out here](https://webnotes.link)